 The NordicTrack Commercial S22i also comes with a pair of dumbbells, while you have to purchase dumbbells separately to use with the Peloton Bike+.

 Likely the most noticeable difference between these two bikes is the cost.
 The Peloton Bike+ costs $2,495, plus $468 for the first year of membership, $25 if you want to buy dumbbells, and another possible $100 or so if you need compatible riding shoes.
-The Nordictrack S22i costs just $1,999, and there are no additional purchases necessary for an entire year.
-Though the iFit membership will be $39 per year after your first is up, the initial first year cost is about $1,000 less than the Peloton Bike+.
+The Nordictrack S22i costs just $1,999, and there are no additional purchases necessary for the first month — though the iFit membership will be $39 per month after your first is up.
+However, the initial first year cost is about $1,000 less than the Peloton Bike+.

 NordicTrack Commercial S15i vs. Peloton Bike